An axially chiral 1,1′-biazulene and its π-extended derivative: synthesis, structures and properties

 Chiral organic π-conjugated molecules have been intensively investigated in the fields of chiral electronic materials and devices.
-Herein we report a new motif for the axially chiral 1,1’-biazulene and its π-extended derivative, in which biphenyl was annulated by electron-rich five membered-ring of azulene moiety.
-These two compounds were unexpectedly synthesized from 2-terphenyl azulene by stepwise intermolecular and intramolecular oxidative C-H/C-H couplings.
+Herein we report a new motif for an axially chiral 1,1′-biazulene and its π-extended derivative, in which biphenyl was annulated by the electron-rich five-membered-ring of the azulene moiety.
+These two compounds were unexpectedly synthesized from 2-terphenyl azulene by stepwise intermolecular and intramolecular oxidative C–H/C–H couplings.
 X-ray diffraction analysis revealed that the crystals of both compounds contain a pair of enantiomers.
-Furthermore, the axially chiral 1,1’-biazulene derivatives were successfully separated into enantiomers that exhibited clear mirror-image circular dichroism spectra up to near-infrared region.
+Furthermore, the axially chiral 1,1′-biazulene derivatives were successfully separated into enantiomers that exhibited clear mirror-image circular dichroism spectra up to the near-infrared region.